Derivation of Invariant Varieties of Periodic Points from Singularity Confinement in the case of Toda Map: Introduction

-We can directly apply this algorithm when the number of invariants is $d-1$.
-In fact it is not difficult to derive IVPP's of various maps, such as the 3d KdV map, the 4d LV map, in this method.
-When the number of invariants $p$ is less than $d-1$, a single polynomial of the invariants is not sufficient to determine IVPP of each period.
+We can apply this algorithm to other maps when the number $p$ of the invariants is $d-1$.
+In fact we can derive IVPPs of 3d KdV map and 4dLV map in this method.
+When $p$ is less than $d-1$, a single polynomial of the invariants is not sufficient to determine IVPP of each period.
 Since we have not studied such cases so far, we must develop a new method.
-Our purpose of this paper is to solve this problem.
-To this end we must introduce $d-p-1$ additional conditions by hand so that $\Sigma_i$ is parameterized in terms of the invariants.
-One of the polynomials which determine IVPP can be derived by the same procedure of the $p=d-1$ case.
-We discuss in \S 2 a new algorithm to determine other functions, and show in \S 3 how this new algorithm works in the case of 3 point Toda map with $d=6$ and $p=4$.
+For this purpose we propose in \S 2 a new algorithm and show in \S 3 how it works when $p=d-2$, including the 3 point Toda map.